ProcessPA/jekyll-site/_posts/2019-04-03-the-secretary-is-the-most-important-role-in-any-committee.md

   - Management
 ---

 In any organisation, there’s someone whose job is to grab everything that falls through the cracks.
 To keep everyone else on track.
 For a sports team, it’s the Coach.
 In a restaurant, it’s the Head Chef.
-On a board of directors, it’s not the Chairman.
+On a board of directors, it’s not the Chair.
 Not even the Treasurer.
 While those are important roles, they couldn’t do their jobs without the most key piece to the committee puzzle: the Secretary.

 So what is the Secretary’s job, then?
 The Secretary is responsible for four major processes: